AngelFP/Wake-T/README.md

   <img alt="Wake-T logo" src="other/plasma_tracking.png" width="600px" />
 </p>

-The main drawback of this approach is a reduced accuracy of the results, compared to a PIC code, particularly if the assumptions of the reduced wakefield models are not satisfied.
-Although more models are planned to be included in the future, some of the main current limitations of the code are the lack of realistic laser evolution and electron self-injection.

 In addition to plasma-acceleration stages, `Wake-T` can also simulate active plasma lenses, drifts, dipoles, quadrupoles and sextupoles, allowing for the simulation of complex beamlines.
 The tracking along the drifts and magnets is performed using second-order transfer matrices, and CSR effects can be included by using a 1D model.
 This matrix approach and the CSR model are based on a streamlined version of the [`Ocelot`](https://github.com/ocelot-collab/ocelot) implementation.

 ## Installation